 It's that time of year again.
 The nights are longer, selection boxes are appearing in the shops, toys are piled high...Christmas is coming and we are delighted to present our annual exhibition of Paintings, Original Prints, Sculpture, Ceramics, Wood, Glass and Jewellery.

 There is a wonderfully diverse mix of paintings, sculpture, original prints, ceramics, wood, glass and jewellery by more than 50 artists.

 This exhibition is a celebration of Olivia Davidson's life and her work.
 Born and brought up in north east Scotland, Olivia has travelled extensively but wherever she has settled, her paints have gone with her.
 When she returned to the north east, she joined art classes at Art on the Green and developed the expressive style you see today.
 She has exhibited regularly and has work in collections worldwide.
-Images and full details of the exhibition will be added to the website shortly before the exhibition opens.
-If you would like to know more, please contact us.

 CHRIS FORSEY specialises in landscape; he aims to capture the sense of a place at a specific moment, season or time of day, always bringing passion and immediacy to his mixed media paintings.

 GILLIAN GOODHEIR is renowned for her seascapes; she reflects the ever-changing weather and light on the west coast of Scotland.
 As well as landscape, she excels in still life, working in gouache, in a fluid spontaneous style.